CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 #### ISMS.1.M8 Integration of employees into the security process [supervisors]

 Information security affects all employees without exception.
-Each individual must help through responsible and quality-conscious action to avoid damage and to contribute to the success of the institution.
+Each individual must help through responsible and quality-conscious actions to avoid damage and to contribute to the success of the institution.
 The integration of employees into the security process includes the following tasks:

 ** motivation and working conditions **